anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The entrepreneur always searches for change, responds to it, and exploits it as an opportunity.
+Quote: The greatest gift of life is friendship, and I have received it.

-By: Peter Drucker
+By: Hubert Humphrey